Establishment of a School of Podiatry in Ireland

-The Minister for Health and Children, Ms Mary Harney T.D., and the Minister for Education and Science, Ms Mary Hanafin, T.D., today (25th January 2007) announced funding for a new degree programme and associated clinic for the education of Podiatrists (Chiropodists) in Ireland.
+The Minister for Health and Children, Mary Harney T.D., and the Minister for Education and Science, Mary Hanafin, T.D., today announced the establishment of a School of Podiatry at the National University of Ireland, Galway (NUIG).